VanceVagell/kv4p-ht/microcontroller-src/kv4p_ht_esp32_wroom_32/readme.md

 - Most commands follow a **fire-and-forget** approach.
 - Some commands may trigger a reply (indicated in comments).
 - There are no explicit response types; responses are sent as separate commands.

+## Byte Order and Bit Significance
+- All multi-byte fields are encoded in little-endian format.
+- Bitmask values follow LSB-first ordering (bit 0 is the least significant).

 ## Example Packets